Broderick Thomas: Tampa Bay Buccaneers

-Thomas was selected by the Tampa Bay Buccaneers in the first round (sixth overall) of the 1989 NFL Draft.
-He was projected as an outside linebacker or defensive end, but the team decided to play him at middle linebacker in a 4-3 defense as a rookie, which caused him problems learning the system.
-He was a backup player, making 27 tackles, 2 sacks and one forced fumble.
+Thomas was selected by the Tampa Bay Buccaneers in the first round (sixth overall) of the 1989 NFL draft.
+He was projected as an outside linebacker or defensive end, but he played middle linebacker in a 4-3 defense as a rookie and experienced problems learning the system.
+He was a backup player, making 27 tackles, two sacks and one forced fumble.

 In 1990, he was named the starter at outside linebacker, posting 72 tackles, 7.5 sacks (led the team) and 33 quarterback pressures (led the team).
-Against the Dallas Cowboys, he tied a club record with 3 sacks, including 2 on consecutive plays.
+Against the Dallas Cowboys, he tied a club record with three sacks, including two on consecutive plays.

-His best season came in 1991, after being shot in the upper chest and right arm during the offseason.
+His best season came in 1991 after being shot in the upper chest and right arm during the offseason.
 He finished with 174 tackles (tied franchise record), 11 sacks (led the team), 22 quarterback pressures (second on the team), 10 tackles for loss (led the team), 7 forced fumbles (tied franchise record), 2 fumble recoveries and received Pro Bowl consideration.
-Against the Philadelphia Eagles, he set a club record with 21 tackles, while also making one sack and 3 tackles for loss.
+Against the Philadelphia Eagles, he set a club record with 21 tackles, while also making one sack and three tackles for loss.
 He earned NFC Defensive Player of the Week honors after collecting 11 tackles, 2 sacks, 3 passes defended and 2 fumble recoveries against the Detroit Lions.

-In 1992, he reported out of shape for training camp and struggled with his pass coverage responsibilities as an outside linebacker in the team's new 3-4 defense.
+In 1992, Thomas reported out of shape for training camp and struggled with his pass coverage responsibilities as an outside linebacker in the team's new 3-4 defense.
 He tallied 113 tackles (third on the team), 5 sacks (tied for second on the team), 8 tackles for loss (second on the team), 3 fumble recoveries (led the team) and 8 passes defensed.

 In 1993, he registered 75 tackles (fourth on the team), one sack and 8 quarterback pressures (third on the team).
-His playing time was reduced to 8 starts, while platooning with Jimmy Williams, starting at right linebacker against the Giants and at left linebacker in seven-of-the-next-eight contests.
-On June 31, 1994, he was waived in a salary cap move.
+His playing time was reduced to eight starts while platooning with Jimmy Williams, starting at right linebacker against the Giants and at left linebacker in seven of the next eight games.
+On May 31, 1994, he was waived in a salary-cap move.

 Detroit Lions

-On July 15, 1994, he was signed as a free agent by the Detroit Lions.
+On July 15, 1994, Thomas signed as a free agent with the Detroit Lions.
 He finished with 85 tackles (fourth on the team) and 7 sacks (led the team).

 Minnesota Vikings

-On March 9, 1995, he signed as a free agent with the Minnesota Vikings.
+On March 9, 1995, Thomas signed as a free agent with the Minnesota Vikings.
 He recorded 86 tackles (second on the team), 6 sacks, 6 tackles for loss and 7 passes defensed.
-He was released on February 9, 1996, after being charged with possession of an unauthorized hand gun and with drunken driving.
+He was released on February 9, 1996 after being charged with possession of an unauthorized handgun and drunk driving.